-This section summarizes LOB storage characteristics used to design tables with LOB column types.
-Beginning with Release 11.1, a new LOB storage paradigm is used by the database when the storage keyword SECUREFILE appears in the CREATE TABLE statement.
-The old storage paradigm is in effect if the keyword SECUREFILE is not used, or if the keyword BASICFILE is used.
-BASICFILE (the original LOB storage paradigm) is the default storage.
-The database administrator can use the following initialization parameter in init.ora to modify the preceding settings:
+Beginning with Oracle Database 11g Release 1, Oracle introduced SecureFiles, a new LOB storage architecture.
+SecureFiles LOBs are created when the storage keyword SECUREFILE appears in the CREATE TABLE statement.
+The original LOB storage architecture, BasicFiles LOBs, is the default storage.
+It is in effect if the keyword SECUREFILE is not used, or if the keyword BASICFILE is used in the CREATE TABLE statement.

+The following sections describe LOB storage characteristics used when designing, creating, and modifying tables with LOB column types.
+The database administrator may use the db_securefile initialization parameter in the init.ora file to modify initial settings.